Wednesday, March 11, 2020

 The five-year domestic violence restraining order (“DVRO”) against Jeffrey J. Olin, an associate in the law firm of Ford Walker Haggerty & Behar, was upheld in an opinion by Justice Maria Stratton of Div.
 Eight.
 The opinion, filed Monday, was not certified for publication.

-The opinion quotes Olin as insisting, in his email to his ex-wife, that he has “a First Amendment Right to publish the Truth,” but does not discuss whether the ban on harassing her—which stems from the Yelp positing and the email—constitutes a prior restraint on communications of like nature.
+The opinion quotes Olin as insisting, in his email to his ex-wife, that he has “a First Amendment Right to publish the Truth,” but does not discuss whether the ban on harassing her—which stems from the Yelp posting and the email—constitutes a prior restraint on communications of like nature.

 The DVRO, issued by Los Angeles Superior Court Commissioner Glenda Veasey, also provides that Olin may not “attack, strike, threaten, assault..., hit, follow, stalk” or “disturb the peace” of the ex-wife or their 14-year-old son.
 It bars contacting his former spouse, Kelly Rene Olin, or the son, and requires that he stay at least 100 yards away from them.